-What is Managed Services?
+What are Managed Services?

-In simple terms, Managed Services allow a business to hand its IT operations by having a service provider take care of it all.
+In simple terms, Managed Services allow a business to handle its IT operations by having a service provider take care of it all.
 This off-premise service provider is also known as a Managed Services Provider (MSP).

 Why Managed Services?

-By handing IT operations over to a reliable MSP, the provider is responsible for managing, monitoring or resolving problems for selected IT systems and functions on their behalf.
+By handing IT operations over to a reliable MSP, the provider is responsible for managing, monitoring or resolving problems for the selected IT systems and functions on their behalf.
 This allows enterprises to focus on their core business processes rather than being hindered by IT issues.

 Why should you care about Managed Services?

-1) When opting for an MSP, think about your requirements first.
+1).
+When opting for an MSP, think about your requirements first.

 Numerous MSPs offer various services so choosing the right one can be confusing.
 Are you looking to address specific functions like storage, desktop management or help desk services?
-Do you need maintenance and upkeep for Server Hardware, OS or Middleware?
+Do you need maintenance and upkeep for Server Hardware, Operating Systems or Middleware?
 Having a clear idea of your specific requirements first helps you decide which MSP or subscription package best suits your needs.

-2) Choose your MSP carefully.
+2).
+Choose your MSP carefully.

-3) MSPs are partners to your IT Staff, not replacements.
+3).
+MSPs are partners to your IT Staff, not replacements.

-An increasing number of enterprises are turning to outside providers to meet their IT needs today.
+An increasing number of enterprises are turning to outside providers to meet their IT needs.
 However, it is important to note that MSPs are not meant to replace your existing IT teams but complement them.
 This does not mean that you are wasting resources.
 Employing an MSP frees up your internal IT staff to focus on more strategic projects, thereby increasing efficiency.

-4) Build a relationship with your MSP.
+4).
+Build a relationship with your MSP.

-5) MSPs can serve as your virtual CIO.
+5).
+MSPs can serve as your virtual CIO.

-6) Work out a clear data backup and disaster recovery strategy with your MSP.
+6).
+Work out a clear data backup and disaster recovery strategy with your MSP.

-7) If you’ve outgrown your MSP, don’t be afraid to move on.
+7).
+If you’ve outgrown your MSP, don’t be afraid to move on.

-With the right MSP, your business saves money and improves revenue stream through a broader quality talent pool and better insight.
-A trusted Managed Service Provider becomes a strategic and tactical extension of your IT staff—a dedicated IT department that facilitates the repurposing of resources that would otherwise be spent putting out "fires".
+With the right MSP, your business saves money and improves its revenue stream with a larger talent pool and better insight.
+A trusted Managed Service Provider can become a strategic and tactical extension of your IT staff—a dedicated IT department that facilitates the repurposing of resources that would otherwise be spent putting out "fires".
 Download our free Managed Services Checklist to start the process with a clear understanding of what a competent MSP looks like.